-Sales and marketing expenses increased by \$2.9 million, or 47%, for the three months ended March 31, 2014 compared to the same period of 2013, primarily due to increased personnel costs of \$1.2 million, marketing-related expenses of \$0.6 million, commissions paid to sales personnel of \$0.3 million, business travel and related expenses of \$0.2 million, and stock-based compensation expense of \$0.2 million.
+For the three and six months ended June 30, 2014, sales and marketing expenses increased by \$2.4 million, or 34%, and \$5.3 million, or 40%, compared to the same periods of 2013, respectively, primarily due to increased personnel costs of \$1.1 million and \$2.3 million, marketing-related expenses of \$0.3 million and \$1.0 million, commissions paid to sales personnel of \$0.3 million and \$0.6 million, stock-based compensation expense of \$0.2 million and \$0.5 million, business travel and related expenses of \$0.2 million and \$0.4 million, and facility and office-related costs of \$0.2 million and \$0.4 million due to expanded office space to support increased headcount.
 The increase in personnel costs was primarily due to headcount additions.
 The increases in headcount and other expense categories described above supported our growth strategy to acquire new clients, increase the number of agent seats within our existing client base and establish brand awareness.
 We increased marketing efforts to raise brand awareness and lead generation efforts, which led to increased marketing, travel and related expenses.
 The increase in commissions was driven by the growth in sales of our solution.
-Stock-based compensation expense increased partly due to headcount additions and partly due to the increased fair value of stock options granted to employees resulting from an increase in the value of our common stock from period.
+Stock-based compensation expense increased partly due to headcount additions and partly due to the increased fair value of stock options granted to employees resulting from an increase in the value of our common stock from period to period.